Manasseh was twelve years old when he became king, and he reigned in Jerusalem fifty-five years. His mother was Hephzibah. (2 Kings 21:1)

 This is when Israel falls to Assyria and ceases to be a nation.
 We know that this happened in 722 BCE.
 That would be between 200-204 years after the kingdom divided.
 But somehow the lengths of the kings of Israel counts up to 229 years.
 Perhaps we can get better accuracy following the reigns of Judah’s kings.

 Actually, Hezekiah reigns much more than six years.
-I just stopped there because Israel’s fall to Assyria happened about six years into Hezekiah’s reign which began on the third year of Hoshea’s reign in Israel.
+I just stopped there because Israel’s fall to Assyria happened about six years into Hezekiah’s reign which began in the third year of Hoshea’s reign in Israel.
 So these events took about 200 calendar years, 229 “Israel” years and 260 “Judah” years.
-What is more, all throughout scripture is saying that King “a” of Israel’s reign began in year “x” of King “b” of Judah and vise versa, but these dates almost never seem to line up.
-Clearly we have a problem here.
+What is more, all throughout scripture is saying that King “a” of Israel’s reign began in year “x” of King “b” of Judah and vise-versa, but these dates almost never seem to line up and they throw our muddled math into even murkier waters.
+Clearly, we have a problem here.